tgstation/TerraGov-Marine-Corps/CONTRIBUTING.md

 ## Meet the Team

-### Design Lead

-The Design Lead has the final say on what gameplay changes get into and out of the game.
-He or she has full veto power on any feature or balance additions, changes, or removals, and establishes a general, personally-preferred direction for the game.
-They can also appoint maintainers.

 ### Headcoder

 The Headcoder is responsible for overall quality of the code and has the veto power here.
 In addition they are also able to appoint maintainers.